whaleygeek/pyenergenie/README.md

 This is the beginnings of an open source library to access the Energienie range of power control and monitoring products from within Python.

-The Energenie product line uses the HopeRF radio transciever, and the OpenHEMS protocol from Sentec.
+The Energenie product line uses the HopeRF radio transciever, and the OpenThings protocol from Sentec.
 Energenie have built a RaspberryPi add-on board that interfaces to the HopeRF RFM69, and allows both control and monitoring of their products from a Raspberry Pi.